Abdominal aortic aneurysms are often found when a physical exam or imaging test is done for another reason.

 Your health care provider may tell you to avoid heavy lifting and vigorous physical activity.
 These activities may cause extreme increases in blood pressure, which can worsen an aneurysm.

 Emotional stress also can raise blood pressure.
 Try to avoid conflict and stressful situations.
 If you're feeling stressed or anxious, let your care provider know.
 Together you can come up with the best treatment plan.

 Make an appointment with your health care provider if you are concerned about your risk of an abdominal aortic aneurysm.
 If you're having severe pain, seek emergency medical help.

 Here's some information to help you get ready for your appointment.

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-For an ultrasound or echocardiogram, for example, you may need to fast for a period of time beforehand.
+When you make the appointment, ask if there's anything you need to do in advance, such as avoid food or drinks for a period of time.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to an abdominal aortic aneurysm.
+- Your symptoms, including any that may seem unrelated to an abdominal aortic aneurysm, and when they began.

-- Write down key personal information, including a family history of heart disease or aneurysms.
+- Important personal information, including a family history of heart disease or aneurysms.

 - What's the most likely cause of my symptoms?